Planning for a Bridal Expo ... A Comprehensive List of Things to Consider

 - Do you have a checklist with every single thing written down that you are bringing with you, that you can check things off the morning of to make sure you have them?
 If you use Trello, you can create a board that not only houses your plans for the Expo, but includes a comprehensive list of everything, and it's on your phone so that you can have it to refer to easily without wondering where a notebook went with your notes.

 - After the show, how long will it be before you reach out to the brides you met with?

 -After the show, when will you plan to review how it went and take notes you can refer to for the next year?

 There you have it!
 We hope this post was incredibly helpful for you to think about a lot of different ideas.
 We know that it is a lot to think about, and hope this guides you in every single area you can consider.
 Remember to start small and build from there.
 And more than anything, have fun!
 It's going to be a great day filled with possibilities and potential new clients for you.

 Did you love this post?
-Pin this image below so that you have it to refer back to in the future.
+Pin this image to the right so that you have it to refer back to in the future.
 See you again next week!